Planning Application Update – May 2019

-We have now submitted a planning application for the Melton Mowbray Distributor Road.
+A planning application for the Melton Mowbray Distributor Road was submitted in October 2018.
 For further details please visit the Planning Portal where you can search the name of this scheme or use planning reference 2018/Reg3Ma/0182/LCC.
-Please note that the deadline for comments on this application is the 19 November 2018.

 In September and October 2017 we sought views on a recommended route for a distributor road which will relieve congestion in Melton Mowbray and support plans for housing and employment growth in the town.